FlorianSp2000/behavior-transformer-for-robotic-manipulation/README.md

 ### Implementation Details
 Our BeT policy is implemented in lerobot/policies/bet/ following the LeRobot framework's conventions.

-- Architecture: The model uses a ResNet-18 vision backbone and a minGPT transformer, matching the approach in the VQ-BeT baseline.
+- Architecture: The model uses a ResNet-18 vision backbone and a minGPT transformer with causal self-attention, matching the approach in the VQ-BeT baseline.
 The transformer has one MLP prediction head for action bin classification and residual offset prediction.

 - Action Discretization: We use k-means clustering to discretize the continuous action space.
 The k-means fitting process runs automatically for the first kmeans_fit_steps of training, collecting actions from the dataset to build the clusters.